MartinKuracka/animations-demo/README.md

 # animations-demo

-Just a showcase of scroll animation from Animate On Scroll library, all coded in HTML file, template from CreativeTim.
+Just a showcase of scroll animation from Animate On Scroll library, CSS styling from TailWinds - all coded in HTML file, template from CreativeTim.